Substantial similarity: Inverse ratio rule

-The inverse ratio rule test is an idea proposed in Nimmer on Copyright that has been accepted by a few of the Circuit Courts, notably within the Ninth Circuit which deals with many of the cases of the entertainment industry since it covers California.
+The inverse ratio rule is a controversial heuristic proposed in Nimmer on Copyright that has at times been accepted by a few of the Circuit Courts, notably within the Ninth Circuit which deals with many of the cases of the entertainment industry since it covers California.
 The inverse ratio rule holds that the more an alleged infringer had access to a work, the lower the threshold for establishing substantial similarity.
+In Skidmore v.
+Led Zeppelin, a 2020 lawsuit involving the Led Zeppelin song "Stairway to Heaven", the Ninth Circuit abrogated its prior endorsement of the inverse ratio rule.

 The rule was enshrined by Ninth in Sid & Marty Krofft Television Productions Inc. v.
 McDonald's Corp.
 (1977), in which McDonald's was found infringing on the characters created by the Kroffts as the Kroffts had shown that the firm that created the McDonald's characters had been in earlier discussions with the Kroffts, thus proving access and lowering the bar on similarity.
 Other Circuits have formally rejected the rule, and no case on the rule has been heard at the Supreme Court.

 The inverse ratio rule has been frequently used in several entertainment-based lawsuits when it is difficult to prove substantial similarity, which had made it a point of concern since the burden of access is much easier to satisfy and can make nearly any similarity easy to show.
 Two recent cases signaled changes in the Ninth's attitude towards the inverse ratio rule: the suit of Marvin Gaye's estate over "Blurred Lines" by Robin Thicke, and the suit brought by a trust for the band Spirit over Led Zeppelin's "Stairway to Heaven".
 In the first case, a jury found for Gaye's estate on the similarity of "Got to Give It Up", both with substantial similarity and on the inverse ratio rule.
 While the three-panel Ninth Circuit agreed, on an en banc hearing, the full Ninth Circuit concurred with all but the inverse ratio rule.
 In the "Stairway to Heaven" case, the trust accused Led Zeppelin of copying Spirit's "Taurus".
 A jury found there was no substantial similarity, and the case was appealed to the Ninth Circuit, with specific instructions asking on ruling on the inverse ratio rule.
 On the en banc appeal in 2020, the Ninth Circuit specifically took the time to overturn its stance on the inverse ratio rule "Because the inverse ratio rule, which is not part of the copyright statute, defies logic, and creates uncertainty for the courts and the parties, we take this opportunity to abrogate the rule in the Ninth Circuit and overrule our prior cases to the contrary."
 The Supreme Court denied to hear the challenge to the case, leaving the Ninth Circuit's new stance to ignore the inverse ratio rule as case law in future copyright cases within the jurisdiction.